Siftah/get_iplayer/win81.md

 <http://www.infradead.org/get_iplayer_win/get_iplayer_setup_latest.exe>

 and re-install get_iplayer.
 When you run the installer, select only the "get_iplayer" component for re-installation.
 There is no need to re-install the helper applications.
-After re-installing get_iplayer, the Web PVR Manager will be launched with your browser directed to `http://localhost:1935`.
+After re-installing get_iplayer, the Web PVR Manager shortcut will launch your browser directed to `http://localhost:1935`.

 #### Notes